scion-backbone/sbas/node/README.md

 ## Usage

-Use the shell scripts in the root directory to start and stop the node.
+The `install.sh` script configures the system such that the SBAS node is started automatically with the system (`sbas.service` unit in `systemd`).

-`reload.sh` must be run for configuration changes to take effect.
+Use the `reload.sh` script for configuration changes to take effect.